Sergio Romo: 2010

-Romo got off to a tough start to the 2010 season, posting a 4.50 ERA through his first 14 games and losing three of them.
+Romo got off to a tough start in the 2010 season, posting a 4.50 ERA through his first 14 games and losing three of them.
 Starting May 9, he posted a 1.50 ERA in his final 54 games of the year.
 In mid-June, Giants' manager Bruce Bochy removed the struggling Guillermo Mota from the setup role and replaced him with Romo, who held it for the rest of the regular season.
 Romo gained notoriety for being one of the team's relief pitchers with a prominent beard, along with LHP Jeremy Affeldt and closer Brian Wilson.
 In 68 games (second to Wilson on the Giants), Romo had a 5–3 record, a 2.18 ERA, 70 strikeouts, and 14 walks in 62 innings.
 This year, he held right-handed batters to a .185 average.
 His 5.00 strikeout-to-walk ratio ranked sixth among NL relievers, and his 2.18 ERA ranked 10th.

 In Game 2 of the National League Division Series (NLDS) against the Atlanta Braves, Romo gave up two hits without recording an out; both runners scored as the Giants went on to blow a three-run lead and lose 5–4 in 11 innings.
 Romo replaced Sánchez in the eighth inning of Game 3 and allowed a go-ahead two-run home run to Eric Hinske but was charged with the win as the Giants rallied in the ninth to win 3–2.
 The Giants won the series in four games.
 In Game 4 of the NL Championship Series (NLCS) against the Philadelphia Phillies, Romo gave up an RBI double to Jayson Werth and was charged with a blown save, but the Giants won 6–5.
 He held the Phillies scoreless in his other two outings of the series (losses in Games 2 and 5), and the Giants won the series in six games.
-Romo made one appearance in the World Series against the Texas Rangers, throwing 2/3 of a scoreless eighth inning in the Giants' 11–7 victory.
+Romo made one appearance in the World Series against the Texas Rangers, throwing 2/3 of a scoreless eighth inning in the Giants' 11–7 Game 1 victory.
 Romo earned his first World Series ring as the Giants won the series in five games to win their first title since 1954.